asefsoft/asefsoft/README.md

 - 👋 Hi, I’m Asef
-- 👀 I’m interested in PHP, Laravel, VueJs, Tailwind CSS ...
+- 👀 I’m interested in web development in PHP, Laravel, VueJs, Tailwind CSS ...
-- 📫 I'm currently woking on www.vidbid.ir which is an automated video gathering and procesing site. on vidbid there is a tool to [convert YouTube videos](https://www.vidbid.ir/youtube) and you can watch many [TV Series](https://www.vidbid.ir/series/%D8%AA%D9%85%D8%A7%D8%B4%D8%A7%DB%8C-%D8%AC%D8%B0%D8%A7%D8%A8-%D8%AA%D8%B1%DB%8C%D9%86-%D8%B3%D8%B1%DB%8C%D8%A7%D9%84-%D9%87%D8%A7) such as [قیام ارطغرل](https://www.vidbid.ir/series/%D9%82%DB%8C%D8%A7%D9%85-%D8%A7%D8%B1%D8%B7%D8%BA%D8%B1%D9%84),
+- 📫 I'm currently woking on www.vidbid.ir which is an automated video gathering and procesing site and another projects. on vidbid there is a tool to [convert YouTube videos](https://www.vidbid.ir/youtube) and you can watch many [TV Series](https://www.vidbid.ir/series/%D8%AA%D9%85%D8%A7%D8%B4%D8%A7%DB%8C-%D8%AC%D8%B0%D8%A7%D8%A8-%D8%AA%D8%B1%DB%8C%D9%86-%D8%B3%D8%B1%DB%8C%D8%A7%D9%84-%D9%87%D8%A7) such as [قیام ارطغرل](https://www.vidbid.ir/series/%D9%82%DB%8C%D8%A7%D9%85-%D8%A7%D8%B1%D8%B7%D8%BA%D8%B1%D9%84),